festicket/front-end-meta/proposals/flow-vs-typescript.md

 2. Less flexible then Flow.

-#Key Differences Between TypeScript vs flow
+# Key Differences Between TypeScript vs flow

-1. Flow is any day a better choice to go when you have to work with type checking static kind functionalities without even writing the non-standard Javascript code i.e. the code which asks for compilation back into Javascript.
-To use this feature, you can write type annotations in comments rather than using them in the executable code itself.

-2. Typescript provides to you some additional language services such as code completion features, navigation and refactoring features whereas flow aims to build a deeper level of understanding of your code and is responsible for doing an interprocedural analysis.
+1. Typescript provides to you some additional language services such as code completion features, navigation and refactoring features whereas flow aims to build a deeper level of understanding of your code and is responsible for doing an interprocedural analysis.

-3. Difference with flow and TS syntax here - https://github.com/niieani/typescript-vs-flowtype
+2. Difference with flow and TS syntax here - https://github.com/niieani/typescript-vs-flowtype

-4. TypeScript wants to provide great tooling and language services for autocompletion, code navigation, and refactoring.
+3. TypeScript wants to provide great tooling and language services for autocompletion, code navigation, and refactoring.
 Flow, on the other hand, develops a deeper understanding of your code and even does interprocedural analyses.

-5. TypeScript implements both a type checker and a transpiler that emits plain JavaScript.
+4. TypeScript implements both a type checker and a transpiler that emits plain JavaScript.
 Flow only does type checking and relies on Babel or flow-remove-types or some other tool to remove type annotations.

 # How easy would it be to migrate from flow to typescript?